jittat/aiep-documents/content/en/docs/overview.md

      alt="AI-Integrated Engineering Overview"
      style="width:100%; margin: 0 0 2rem 0; border-radius: 1rem; box-shadow: 0 6px 12px rgba(0,0,0,0.1); display: block;" />

-{{% pageinfo %}}
-The AI-Integrated Engineering Program (AIEP) empowers engineering students with deep AI knowledge and practical skills to thrive in the age of intelligent systems.
+> The AI-Integrated Engineering Program (AIEP) empowers engineering students with deep AI knowledge and practical skills to thrive in the age of intelligent systems.
-{{% /pageinfo %}}

 ## What is AIEP?